4 Dashboards with Shiny

 To run the app, open app.R in RStudio and click Run App.

-You can also run the file from the console.
+You can also run the app from the console.

 shiny::runApp()